World Bodybuilding Federation: 1991 championship

 The Taj Mahal in Atlantic City, host venue of the 1991 WBF Championship.

 Despite assurances by Platz that the WBF would not attempt to mix traditional bodybuilding competitions with professional wrestling, the WBF would ultimately feature sports entertainment elements.
-Members of its roster were promoted as "WBF BodyStars" (in a similar fashion to the WWF marketing its performers as "Superstars"), given ring names such as Tony "The Jet Man" Pearson, and had entrance videos during competitions which showcased their kayfabe persona.
+Members of its roster were promoted as "WBF BodyStars" (in a similar fashion to the WWF marketing its performers as "WWF Superstars"), given ring names such as Tony "The Jet Man" Pearson, and had entrance videos during competitions which showcased their kayfabe persona.
 WWF television programming was used to cross-promote the inaugural WBF Championship, with segments that featured the WBF roster and wrestlers such as "Macho Man" Randy Savage cutting promos for the event.
-In turn, both the WBF and WWF would be used as a marketing platform for the ICOPRO supplement system.
+In turn, both the WBF and WWF would be used to promote the ICOPRO supplement system.

 The 1991 WBF Championship would be held at the Trump Taj Mahal in Atlantic City.
-It was co-hosted by Regis Philbin and WWF manager Bobby "The Brain" Heenan, with guest appearances by Miss Elizabeth and Randy Savage.
+It was co-hosted by Regis Philbin and WWF manager Bobby "The Brain" Heenan, with guest appearances by Miss Elizabeth, Randy Savage and Ultimate Warrior.
 The competition would consist of two mandatory pose rounds, followed by an "entertainment" round, which consisted of pre-recorded skits in kayfabe that concluded live on-stage.
 Gary Strydom would win the competition, receiving the WBF Championship title and a prize of $275,000.

 The PPV was met with mixed reviews: some critics praised its high production values and emphasis on the competitors' personalities, but felt that its use of sports entertainment gimmicks drew too many comparisons to wrestling.